darrenldl/blockyarchive/README.md

 ## Enhancements

-This implementation adds forward error correction on top of the SeqBox format by adding support for Reed-Solomon erasure code, and also allows arranging the blocks such that burst sector errors can be tolerated.
+Blockyarchive adds forward error correction on top of the SeqBox format by adding support for Reed-Solomon erasure code, and also allows arranging the blocks in a burst sector error resistant pattern.

 rsbx is overall based around [osbx](https://github.com/darrenldl/ocaml-SeqBox), but much more optimized.